INSaFLU/docker/README.md

 # INSaFLU - docker installation
 # **Note**: version 2.0.0-beta is still being tested
+## In particular we're working on the compatibility with previous versions

 INSaFLU (“INSide the FLU”) is a bioinformatics free web-based suite (https://insaflu.insa.pt/) that deals with primary data (reads) towards the automatic generation of the output data that are the core first-line “genetic requests” for effective and timely viral influenza and SARS-CoV-2 laboratory surveillance (e.g., type and sub-type, gene and whole-genome consensus sequences, variants annotation, alignments and phylogenetic trees).
 Data integration is continuously scalable, fitting the need for a real-time epidemiological surveillance during the flu and COVID-19 epidemics.